 Lust uses a two-color gestural looseness to achieve an impressively swift readablility, an extremely appealing and expressive style that never strains for effect.
 And though it was drawn based on journals twenty-some years after the events it depicts, it has the feel of comics drawn on the fly, the hungry roughness of work done on the road.
-She uses a kind of cartoon naturalism, where detail drops in and out as it serves the storytelling.
-Her style is pitch-perfect consistent over a sprawling page count, and the strength of that communication and consistency allows her to violate it, sliding into abstraction at will.
-This is comics as memory, and you get the sense she had to draw it to recall precisely how it felt.
+She uses a kind of gestural cartoon naturalism, dropping in details as they serve the story.
+Her style is pitch-perfectly changeless over a sprawling page count, and the strength of that communication and consistency allows her to violate it, sliding into abstraction at will.
+These are comics as memory, and they’re drawn from the inside out.
 Ulli is weightless, feet inches off the ground as she soars up and down Rome’s Spanish Stairs; her face balloons with rage when she’s condescended to by a well-meaning woman; her skeleton is visible through her body, like a walking x-ray, when she’s at her most vulnerable.

 The theme of sexual violence becomes more prevalent as the story grows darker and more frightening, but it’s treated with such blithe acceptance that it desensitizes you.
 Ulli is infinitely, foolishly trusting, and will seemingly go anywhere with any man who promises a warm place to bunk down for the night.
 She’s repeatedly pressured into sex by what’s portrayed in the book as an Italian attitude that utterly normalizes sexual assault (any decent woman always says no), but she seems at first to regard it as no more than the cost of doing business.
 So when, against this background of quasi-consensual but utterly unappealing (and occasionally actively appealing but utterly disappointing) sex, she is violently raped — screaming, biting, struggling against this stranger who’s drawn as a featureless shadow-man against the darkness of her room — the effect is devastating.

-But the striking thing here is that Lust’s tone never really changes — her wide-eyed excitement fades, but her casual attitude and insistence on continuing the adventure persist.
-Now long separated from Edi, she is alone, a helpless lamb among Sicilian wolves, but she learns nothing: she still trusts everyone, though they all turn out to be rapists, and never once considers returning to the bourgeois safety of Vienna until it becomes a logistical necessity.
+But Lust’s tone never really changes — her wide-eyed excitement fades, but her casual attitude and insistence on continuing the adventure persist.
+Now long separated from Edi, she is alone, a helpless lamb among Sicilian wolves, but she learns nothing: she still trusts everyone, though they all turn out to be monsters, and never once considers returning to the bourgeois safety of Vienna until it becomes a logistical necessity.

-The events of the book constitute a non-stop assault on her dreamy innocence — the fact that she manages to mostly maintain it is both her most remarkable and her more infuriating characteristic.
-She will always be frozen in motion as the wild young dynamo depicted here, shrieking with excitement in a thunderstorm, dancing to the Clash, leaping & flitting like a joyful spirit up & down the Spanish Stairs.
+The events of the book constitute a non-stop assault on her dreamy innocence — the fact that she manages to mostly maintain it is both her most remarkable and her most infuriating characteristic.
+This version of Ulli Lust will always be frozen in motion as the wild young dynamo depicted here, shrieking with excitement in a thunderstorm, dancing to the Clash, leaping & flitting like a joyful spirit up & down the Spanish Stairs.
 Young, stupid, unbroken and beautiful.

-And therein lies the brilliance and the frustration of Lust’s remarkable graphic memoir.
-It refuses to make an argument.
+That’s the brilliance and the frustration of this remarkable book: it refuses to make an argument.
 Though the book’s content is overwhelmingly focused on sexual violence, it never underlines any larger point.
 Ulli is going through a nightmarish itinerant existence as a homeless quasi-prostitute, and she never considers simply walking away.
 You never quite forget that this middle-class Austrian girl is making the choice to go through this horrifyingly degrading lifestyle to which so many women of another social status are doomed.
 The first time she knowingly sells her body it’s to a mournful older man who gives her her most satisfying sexual experience.
 He looks at her with sad, wet eyes, she thinks he has a beautiful cock, and they fuck with real passion.
 Her tenderest relationship is with the heroin junkie pimp who rents her out.
 He talks to her like a person, respects her boundaries, and helps her find her way to her first orgasm.

 This is heavy, baffling stuff, and it’s hard to know what to make of it — like it’s hard to know what to make of anything when you’re seventeen.
 By showing us her victimization without ever asserting her victimhood, by showing us her descent into destitution and homelessness without denying her entitlement, the youthful foolhardiness and privilege that allowed her to make this mess of her life, Ulli Lust has created an astonishingly honest & open-hearted graphic recollection.

-A blurb on the backs calls it a “coming-of-age narrative.”
+The back cover copy calls it a “coming-of-age narrative.”
 It’s no such thing.
 It’s a being-young narrative, with no distilled lessons or readable character arc.
-Lust is not writing as her forty-something self — she is cartooning from the inside of her adolescent experiences.
+Lust is not writing as her forty-something self — she is cartooning from within her adolescent experiences.
 If you come to this book looking for the pleasures of memoir — the wisdom gained, the wry comment, the journey through pain and the hopeful way forward — you will be disappointed.
 So come to it with nothing — no expectation and no judgement.
-You will find the soul of a young woman, battered & foolish, kind & hopeful, ragged but not torn, pressed like flowers between its pages.
+You will find the soul of a young woman, battered & foolish, kind & hopeful, ragged but not torn, pressed like a flower between its pages.